sdr-enthusiasts/docker-planefence/README.md

 - You use `docker compose`.
 This README has been written assuming `docker compose`.
 If you don't have it, feel free to `apt-get install` it.
 It should be easy to convert the `docker-compose.yml` instructions to a command-line `docker run` string, but you are on your own to do this.
 - Further support is provided at the #planefence channel at the [SDR Enthusiasts Discord Server](https://discord.gg/VDT25xNZzV).
 If you need immediate help, please tag "@k1xt" to your message.

-## Install PlaneFence - Prerequisites
+## Install Planefence - Prerequisites

 Note - this guide assumes that `/home/pi` is your home directory.
 If it is not (for example, Ubuntu builds use `/home/ubuntu` as their default account), please change all mentions of `/home/pi` to the applicable home directory path.

 There must already be an instance of `ultrafeeder`, `tar1090`, `dump1090[-fa]`, or `readsb` connected to a SDR somewhere in reach of your Planefence machine:

 - This could be in the same stack of containers, separately on the same machine, or even on another machine.
 - It is important to enable SBS data on port 30003 on that instance.
-PlaneFence will use this to get its data.
+Planefence will use this to get its data.
 See the [Troubleshooting](#troubleshooting) section for help to get this done.

 ### Getting ready